 The Oklahoma Christian University Campus Police Department has been designated as the department responsible for compiling and publishing the university’s Annual Campus Security and Fire Safety Report.
 This document is intended to serve as the Annual Security and Fire Safety Report, as required by the Higher Education Opportunity Act and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The purpose of the report is to provide information about security on campus, to include: campus community crime statistics, fire statistics and safety information, policy information, safety tips, resource phone numbers and a brief overview of the many services the university provides.

-Information for this report is compiled by the Campus Police Department, from reports provided by campus security authorities including, but not limited to, Campus Police, the Dean of Student Life Office and the Office of Residence Life .
-Statistics are also compiled from Oklahoma City Police Department that relate to Oklahoma Christian University.
+Information for this report is compiled by the Oklahoma Christian University Campus Police Department, from reports provided by campus security authorities including, but not limited to, OC Campus Police, the Dean of Student Life office, the Residence Life office, and Title IX reporting office.
+Statistics are also compiled from the Oklahoma City Police Department and Edmond Police Department that relate to Oklahoma Christian University.
 Individuals who want to report crimes for inclusion in the Annual Security Report, or for the purpose of making timely warning reports, should report them to the Oklahoma Christian University Campus Police Department.

 Oklahoma Christian is committed to providing the members of the campus community and visitors with the safest and most secure environment possible.
 However, even the most extensive initiatives cannot succeed without the awareness and cooperation of the community members who work, study, and live on campus.